 To further support this correlation between academic achievement and exercise, a study from the University of Illinois compared the academic performance of students who exercised regularly and those who did not.
 Students who exercised made fewer errors and processed information more quickly than students who did not exercise.

 Beyond the realm of academics, exercise is shown to ease symptoms of depression and anxiety in children (and adults).
 This happens because exercising causes our brains to release endorphins, which improve our mood and sense of well-being.
 In addition to this, the act of meeting an exercise goal—however small or short-term—can boost self-confidence in students.
-Finally, exercise, whether as part an organized sport or even just going to the park, can be an excellent way for students to gain extra social interaction with peers—especially for our homeschooling kiddos.
+Finally, exercise, whether as part of an organized sport or even just going to the park, can be an excellent way for students to gain extra social interaction with peers—especially for our homeschooling kiddos.

 “So how can I encourage my student to be more active?”